 Dürer's house was adjacent to the city wall.

 It contains a museum.
-Information on the WWW contradicts my memories.
-Wikipedia, for example, states that the house was extensively damaged by the bombing, but my memory is that we were told it was largely preserved.
-There are other WWW references that confirm this memory.
-Wikipedia also states that the museum didn't open until 1971, but I remember touring the house.
-Perhaps the house was open, but the museum was not?
+Although Wikipedia states that the house was extensively damaged by WWII bombing, my memory is that we were told it was largely preserved.
+Wikipedia also states that the museum didn't reopen until 1971, but I remember touring the house.
+The ceilings were very low and there were many Dürer works displayed.
+Of course Wikipedia is infallible, but I remember what I remember.

 Peco and I enjoying a gooey dessert.
 I was so proud of myself for figuring out how to set up the camera to take our picture together.
 I had just raced back into my seat in time for the shutter.